WHY DO OVER 3,500 PINNER RESIDENTS BELONG TO THE PINNER ASSOCIATION?

 - Continues to organise free band concerts in the park during August.

-- Looks after the gardens on the station platform and in the Peace Garden, and sponsors the flowers round the Police Station.
+- Looks after the Peace Garden and the flower beds on the station platform, and sponsors flowers in the shopping centres and round the Police Station.

-- Supports local youth organisations, by for example, purchasing equipment and giving grants to run courses.
+- Supports local youth organisations, for example, purchasing equipment and sponsoring events and prizes.

-- Monitors local planning applications weekly, provides advice to residents and objects to undesirable developments where appropriate.
+- Monitors local planning applications, provides advice to residents and objects to undesirable developments where appropriate.

 - Works with the Council to maintain and enhance the parks and the pleasant environment of Pinner.